One thing we’ve noticed in all our years going to Disney World is that not all seat rides are good ones.

 We’ve told you the best seats in the house in Magic Kingdom and EPCOT, now we’re moving on to TinselTown!
 We’ve already told you about everything you shouldn’t miss at Disney’s Hollywood Studios, but now we’re going to let you know which seats on rides are the absolute best and worst there!

 We want to help you find which seats give you the biggest bang for your buck, the best thrill of the ride, and the best view of everything that’s going on!
-Who wants to sit in the back row of a ride with layer after layer of plexiglass, right?
-And who wants to be an engineer on the Millennium Falcon when EVERYONE knows that being a pilot is where it’s at!
+Who wants to be an engineer on the Millennium Falcon when EVERYONE knows that being a pilot is where it’s at!
 (But seriously — if you like being last row or Engineer, you do you, boo!)

 So our team has come up with what we believe to be the best and worst seats on every ride at Hollywood Studios.
 And if you’re looking to nab a specific seat, don’t be afraid to ask a Cast Member about your preference — it might take you a little longer to board, but Disney World does its best to try and accommodate guest requests!